JIESUN233/Legion/README.md

 ```
 2. $ modprobe msr
 ```
+After these two steps, you need prepare two sessions to run Legion's sampling server and training backend separately.
 ### Step 3.
 Run Legion sampling server
 In Siton2, we can test Legion in two mode: NVLink, no NVLink.
 User can modify these parameters: